-1) Answer all incoming phone calls before the third ring.
+- Answer all incoming phone calls before the third ring.

-2) When you answer the phone, be warm, enthusiastic, and professional.
+- When you answer the phone, be warm, enthusiastic, and professional.
 Your voice on the phone is sometimes the only impression of your company a caller will get.

-4) Enunciate clearly, keep your voice volume moderate, and speak slowly and clearly when answering the phone so your caller can understand you easily.
+- Enunciate clearly, keep your voice volume moderate, and speak slowly and clearly when answering the phone so your caller can understand you easily.

-5) Control your language when answering the phone.
+- Control your language when answering the phone.
 Don't use slang or buzzwords.
 Instead of saying, "OK", or "No problem", for instance, say "Certainly", "Very well", or "All right".
 If you're a person who uses fillers when you speak, such as "uh huh", "um", or phrases such as "like" or "you know", train yourself carefully not to use these when you speak on the phone.
 (Learn more about the speech problem of using fillers and how to solve the problem.)

-7) Take phone messages completely and accurately.
+- When you answer the phone, take phone messages completely and accurately.
 If there's something you don't understand or can't spell, such as a person's surname, ask the caller to repeat it or spell it for you.
 Then make sure the message gets to the intended recipient.

-8) Answer all your phone calls within one business day.
+- If people have had to leave you messages, answer all your phone calls within one business day.
 I can't emphasize this one enough.
 Remember the early bird?
 The early caller can get the contract, the sale, the problem solved... and reinforce the favorable impression of your business that you want to circulate.
 Few things annoy callers trying to reach your business more than unreturned calls.

-9) Always ask the caller if it's all right to put her on hold when answering the phone, and don't leave people on hold.
+- Always ask the caller if it's all right to put her on hold when answering the phone, and don't leave people on hold.
 Provide callers on hold with progress reports every 30 to 45 seconds.
 Offer them choices if possible, such as "That line is still busy.
 Will you continue to hold or should I have ________ call you back?"

-10) Don't use a speaker phone unless absolutely necessary.
+- Don't use a speaker phone unless absolutely necessary.
 Speaker phones give the caller the impression that you're not fully concentrating on his call, and make him think that his call isn't private.
 The only time to use a speaker phone is when you need more than one person to be in on the conversation at your end.
 Ask the caller if you may put them on speaker phone before you do it.

-11) If you use voice mail or an answering machine to answer calls when you can't, make sure that you have a professional message recorded, that does the same thing as tip #3, and gives callers any other pertinent information before it records their messages.
+- If you use voice mail or an answering machine to answer calls when you can't, make sure that you have a professional message recorded, that does the same thing as tip #3, and gives callers any other pertinent information before it records their messages.
 Update your voice mail message as needed.
 For instance, if your business is going to be closed for a holiday, update your voice mail message to say so and to say when your business will reopen.